 The Renewal Corporation will employ similar methods for processing salvaged suckers as were used during the sucker sampling effort.
-The Renewal Corporation will use trammel nets and boat electrofishing and will fish largely at night, although daytime boat electrofishing may also be used.
+The Renewal Corporation will use trammel nets and boat electrofishing.
+While the Renewal Corporation expects to fish primarily at night, it may also use boat electrofishing during the day if the Renewal Corporation thinks that day fishing will be effective based on its professional judgment and expertise.
 Two boats will each deploy four trammel nets in J.C.
 Boyle Reservoir.
 Fewer nets will be deployed in J.C.
 Boyle Reservoir compared to Copco No. 1 Reservoir and Iron Gate Reservoir due to the abundant bycatch in J.C.
 Boyle Reservoir.
 Additional trammel nets with larger mesh openings will also be used to reduce bycatch and make fishing for the listed suckers more efficient.

 The Renewal Corporation will set trammel nets sequentially and fish the nets for 2-3 hours in previously sampled reservoir habitats.
 Four net sets will be completed per night depending on catch efficiency and bycatch.
 Electrofishing will focus on shallow reservoir areas and the upstream end of J.C.
 Boyle Reservoir.
 Tangle nets may also be used in riverine reaches if congregations of shortnose suckers are encountered during electrofishing.
 Captured Lost River and shortnose suckers will be identified to species and sex, measured, fin clipped, photographed, and PIT tagged.
 Each sucker will also be scanned to detect existing PIT tags.
 Salvaged suckers will be held in aerated live wells and periodically transferred to net pens near boat access sites where suckers will be held until transport.
+If a captured sucker is identified as a hybrid based on a visual inspection of its physical characteristics, it will be released back into the salvage reservoir.